 1. Glasgow or Edinburgh?

 Scotland’s capital city is Edinburgh, but it’s not actually its largest.
-That honor, of course, goes to Glasgow, which is often regarded as the country’s second capital.
+That honour, of course, goes to Glasgow, which is often regarded as the country’s second capital.

 2. Glasgow is Scotland’s football capital.